BOARD OF DIRECTORS

 Duties include, but are not limited to the following:

 Facilitation of classroom spaces

 Coordinate with the Executive Director any needs to to ensure satisfactory and safe studio environment

-- General cleaning and upkeep, not to include cleaning up after members, as members are responsible for cleaning up after studio usage.
+- General cleaning and upkeep, not to include cleaning up after members or instructors, as members and instructors are responsible for cleaning up after studio usage.

 Manage equipment and materials in an effective and sustainable manner

 Communicate and coordinate equipment and materials needs with the Executive Director.

 Communicate maintenance needs and requests made by instructors, monitors and/or students to the Executive Director.

 Alert Executive Director on needs regarding ordering of all supplies and materials that are required for the studio.